 A decolonisation of the arts and colonial heritage

-For the main exhibition, the 12th Berlin Biennale will take over institutions such as the KW Institute for Contemporary Art and the two sites of the Akademie der Künste - Pariser Platz and Hanseatenweg.
-In this exhibition, contemporary artists will map the world with its fractures and contradictions and imagine counter-narratives to the colonial narrative and the politics of fear and hate.
-The curator will bring works by contemporary artists and historical documents and objects face to face, highlighting the sometimes technophile artistic avant-garde of the modern era, as well as the links between fascism and colonialism.
+For the main exhibition, the 12th Berlin Biennale takes over institutions such as the KW Institute for Contemporary Art and the two sites of the Akademie der Künste - Pariser Platz and Hanseatenweg.
+In this exhibition, contemporary artists map the world with its fractures and contradictions and imagine counter-narratives to the colonial narrative and the politics of fear and hate.
+The curator brings works by contemporary artists and historical documents and objects face to face, highlighting the sometimes technophile artistic avant-garde of the modern era, as well as the links between fascism and colonialism.

-In addition to the main exhibition, there will be a series of collaborations with venues such as the Gemäldegalerie, the Museum für Naturkunde and the Campus für Demokratie.
-Specific projects at these locations will be presented in relation to one of the four themes detailed above.
+In addition to the main exhibition, there is a serie of collaborations with venues such as the Gemäldegalerie, the Museum für Naturkunde and the Campus für Demokratie.
+Specific projects at these locations are presented in relation to one of the four themes detailed above.

 The Media: public programme